xd009642/POVception/README.md

 ```
 make flash
 ```
+## Debugging

+Easiest way to debug the board is using `st-util` to launch a debugging server and connect to that with gdb.
+If you don't want to use `st-util` an OpenOCD config file is included.
+But beyond that you're on your own.

 ## Autogenerating code

 Bitmaps can only be rendered if stored in internal flash using the STM32 HAL.
 With this in mind if you have python and xxd on your system path the python codegen script will replace `src/background.h`.
 However, use RGB565 as an export.
 Bitmaps are wide and varied and the STM32 HAL seems to have trouble supporting RGB888 and ARGB8888